bevy-cheatbook/bevy-cheatbook/src/programming/local.md

 The type must implement `Default` or `FromWorld`.
 It is automatically initialized.

-These are similar to Resources, but each system will have its own instance.

-A system can also have multiple `Local`s of the same type.
+A system can have multiple `Local`s of the same type.